Kailash Love: Transformative Steps Around the Sacred Mountain

 Everest Base Camp (north one on the Tibet side), where tales of human endurance and nature's untamed grandeur were found

 These moments were more than travel hotspots—they were planting seeds of something big yet to come.
+Tibet began to prepare me—not for a trek, but for a transformation.

 Onset of Transformation

-The kora began at Yam Dwar, known as the 'Gate of Death', where one must leave their worldly attachments behind.
+The kora began at Yam Dwar, known as the 'Gate of Death', where one must leave their egotistic attachments behind.
 When I touched the bell, I knew that I could no longer look back in my life.
 The past had now vanished, and a rebirth had started.

 Touch of Divine

 Touching Kailash is said to bring profound transformation, elevating one's spiritual state.
 I felt energy surging through me—divine and healing.
 I felt weightless, almost like flying, on my way back to the guesthouse.
 Something had shifted inside me forever.
-I had become part of Kailash and with those few people who had come here before me.
+I had become part of this mountain and with those few people who had come here before me.

 Profound Realization